• Skip to primary navigation

 Ingredients

-• 7 ounce raw thin yellow noodles (200 g)
+• 7 ounces raw thin yellow noodles (200 g)

-• 6 tablespoons vegetable oil (divided)
+• 6 tablespoons oil (divided)

 • 4 white part of green onions (sliced)